Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Introduction

-In this paper, we begin by deriving a closed-form expression for the channel gain with a planar array of arbitrary size (see Sections~\ref{sec:preliminaries}--\ref{planar_arrays}) and taking both varying polarization mismatches and effective areas of the element into account, which is necessary to rigorously study the near-field.
-We use this expression to mathematically derive the near-field and far-field behaviors in three key setups: conventional mMIMO, mMIMO relay, and IRS-supported communications.
-The setups are defined in Section~\ref{sec:three-setups}, while the power scaling laws and near/far-field behaviors are uncovered in Section~\ref{sec:power-scaling-laws}.
-In particular, we explain under what conditions the SNR grows with $N$ in the ways described above, and when we instead need to consider the different near-field behavior.
-The analysis shows that the far-field approximation is accurate for antenna arrays of practical interest but cannot be used to study their asymptotic limit as $N\to \infty$.
-We prove that an IRS can never achieve a higher SNR than the mMIMO setups when the array sizes are equal, despite the fact that the SNR sometimes grows as $N^2$ in the IRS setup.
-The case with different array sizes is then studied in Section~\ref{sec:how-many-elements}.
-Next, in Section~\ref{sec:geometric-interpretation}, we provide a geometric interpretation of an optimized IRS as a reconfigurable lens.
-This does not mean that the IRS cannot operate as a specular reflector, but instead that this is not the SNR-maximizing way to operate it.
-Finally, the main results and conclusions are summarized in Section~\ref{sec:conclusion}.
+We derive a novel closed-form expression for the channel gain when communicating between a single-antenna device and a planar array of arbitrary size, by taking the varying distances to the elements, polarization mismatches, and effective areas into account.
+We demonstrate that it is necessary to utilize this model to rigorously study the signal propagation in the array's near-field and the asymptotic limits where the array dimensions grow large, because the approximate models in previous work give different results.
+We use the derived expression to mathematically derive the near-field and far-field behaviors in three key setups: conventional mMIMO, half-duplex mMIMO relaying, and IRS-aided communications.
+In particular, we explain under which conditions the SNR grows with $N$ in the ways described above, and when we instead need to consider the alternative near-field behaviors that we establish.
+The analysis shows that the far-field approximation is accurate when the distance to the array is larger than its height/width, which holds in many practical scenarios but will not hold when studying the asymptotic limit when $N\to \infty$.
+We derive new power scaling laws that are asymptotically accurate.
+Furthermore, we prove that an IRS cannot achieve a higher SNR than any of the mMIMO setups when the array sizes are equal, despite the fact that the SNR in the IRS setup grows as $N^2$ in the far-field.
+We derive closed-form expressions for how large an IRS must be to beat conventional mMIMO or half-duplex mMIMO relaying.
+We provide a geometric interpretation of an SNR-maximizing IRS, which is different from the specular reflector scenario that has been assumed in some prior work.
+While the main theory is developed for a free-space line-of-sight setup, we also extend the results to consider arbitrary deterministic channel models.